 Back to all

-EuroVelo 15 – Rhine Cycle Route has been an extremely successful project, as it became the first fully certified EuroVelo route.
-Following the formal end of the project back in 2014, the Long-Term Management Agreement (LTMA) aims to ensure the continued operational effectiveness, the ability to assume responsibilities at the transnational level, financial stability, cost-effectiveness, and the durability of the route.
+The DEMARRAGE Project aimed at developing EuroVelo 15 – Rhine Cycle Route and was extremely successful, as it became the first fully certified EuroVelo route.
+Following the formal end of the project back in 2015, the EuroVelo 15 Partnership (formerly called LTMA, Long-Term Management Agreement) aims to ensure the continued operational effectiveness, the ability to assume responsibilities at the transnational level, financial stability, cost-effectiveness, and the durability of the route.

-EuroVelo 15 - Rhine Cycle Route is a sustainable transnational cooperation, with many regions in Switzerland, France, Germany and the Netherlands closely cooperating.
-All regions and countries are committed, including financially, while the ECF has been appointed as the secretariat.
-The LTMA was signed for three years in 2015 and was extended by another three years in 2018.
-It covers activities at the transnational level and not at the national, regional or local levels.
+EuroVelo 15 - Rhine Cycle Route is a perfect example of sustainable transnational cooperation, with many regions in Switzerland, France, Germany and the Netherlands closely working together.
+All regions and countries are committed, including financially, while ECF has been appointed as the Secretariat.
+The EuroVelo 15 Partnership was signed for three years in 2015 and was extended two times in 2018 and 2021.
+It covers activities at the transnational level exclusively, based on the subsidiarity principle.

-After an investment of over €2.3 million during the DEMARRAGE project, the LTMA is expected to free additional resources.
-The activities in the LTMA cover:
+After an investment of over €2.3 million during the DEMARRAGE project, the Partnership gathered additional resources to keep the work and coordination going.
+The activities in the Partnership cover:

-• The route infrastructure (coordination of the itinerary and of the signing systems; monitoring the implementation of the Action Plans),
+• Route infrastructure (coordination of the itinerary and of the signing systems; monitoring the implementation of the Action Plans),

 • Public transport (cross-border PT opportunities),